hobovirtual/tmc-sm-quickstart-guide/README.md

 Read more about Tanzu Mission Control Self Managed in this [release blog](https://tanzu.vmware.com/content/blog/vmware-tanzu-mission-control-self-managed-announcement)

 # Quickstart Introduction
-But what if you're just looking for a quick and easy installation to test Tanzu Mission Control Self Managed in your lab/test environment?
+But what if you're just looking for a quick and easy way to test Tanzu Mission Control Self Managed in your lab/test environment?

-Well we got you covered, this quickstart guide will guide you with minimal set of requirements.
+Well we got you covered, this quickstart guide will guide you through the installation with minimal set of requirements.

 ## Prerequisite
 - vSphere with Tanzu enabled on a vSphere cluster